About

 Moving Forward

-In early 2023, Department of Corrections (DOC) Secretary Cheryl Strange pledged to reduce the use of solitary confinement in Washington state prisons by 90% over the next five years - dependent on funding.
+Department of Corrections (DOC) Secretary Cheryl Strange commissioned the SCTP roadmap for implementation and pledged to reduce the use of solitary confinement in Washington state prisons by 90% over the next five years - dependent on funding.

 The plan focuses on finding ways to provide four hours a day of meaningful out-of-cell time for incarcerated individuals in restrictive housing, or four times the current one hour a day they currently are given.
 The Solitary Confinement Transformation Project team says this can be achieved by: